-C. Each 4-H or FFA member will be allowed to sell either one market animal or one food item at the Premium sale.
-Other market animals, within allowed weight range, can be sold at floor.
-Floor bids will be secured by the Premium Sale Committee and will be posted by Saturday in the Fair Office and each livestock barn.
+E. Market animals, within the allowed weight range, can be sold at floor.
+Floor bids will be secured by the Premium Sale Committee and will be posted by Saturday in the Fair Office and each livestock barn.F.
 Each exhibitor must take their own item through the sale ring.

-D. Exhibitors with an animal or item in the Premium Sale must be at their pen/stall when their name is called to line up in the sale order.
+G. Exhibitors with an animal or item in the Premium Sale must be at their pen/stall when their name is called to line up in the sale order.
 Sale personnel will not leave the barn to look for exhibitors.
 Names will be called three times and if the exhibitor is not at their assigned pen/stall and ready to line up for the sale, the sale personnel will simply move on to the next name on the sale order list and the absent exhibitor will forfeit their spot and right to be in the Premium Sale.
 Exhibitors will not be added back into the sale order later in the sale.

-E. The following weights will be provided a floor bid and be eligible for the grand drive:
+H. The following weights will be provided a floor bid and be eligible for the grand drive:

-Beef - 1000# -- 1500# maximum weight Swine - 220# -- 290# maximum weight Sheep - 90# -- 170# maximum weight
+Beef - 1000# -- minimum weight Swine - 220# -- minimum weight Sheep - 90# -- minimum weight

-Meat Goats - 60# -- 110# maximum weight "Animals above and below these weights will show in under- and over-weight class but are not eligible to be grand or reserve grand champion.
+Meat Goats - 60# -- minimum weight

+"Animals above and below these weights will show in under- and over-weight class but are not eligible to be grand or reserve grand champion.
 Under-weight animals are not eligible for the Premium Sale but animals in the over-weight class are eligible for the Premium Sale."

-F. A market animal that is sold through the premium sale will be allowed to go home but is ineligible to ever be shown in 4-H or FFA again.
+I. A market animal sold through the premium sale will be allowed to go home.

-G. Animals sold in the Premium Sale must be animals shown in their respective division at the Barber County Fair.
+J. Animals sold in the Premium Sale must be animals shown in their respective division at the Barber County Fair.

-H. Youth or parent must be present at the time his or her animal is being weighed.
+K. Youth or parent must be present at the time his or her animal is being weighed.
 For market animals, a re-weigh of under or over-weight animals will be allowed only if the animals are within 10 pounds for beef and 5 pounds for all other market animal species of the premium sale minimum and maximum weights.
-If a re-weigh is needed, one reweigh will be allowed within thirty minutes after the completion of weighing of all animals.
+If a re-weigh is needed, one re-weigh will be allowed within thirty minutes after the completion of weighing of all animals.

-I. All male animals must be castrated and healed.
+L. All male animals must be castrated and healed; except male calves born after January 1 of the current year.

-J. Extra market animals exhibited at the county fair, beyond the one going through the Premium Sale, may be sold to the packers at the floor price if the youth desires to do so, without receiving extra premium money.
+M. Extra market animals exhibited at the county fair, beyond the one going through the Premium Sale, may be sold to the packers at the floor price if the youth desires to do so, without receiving extra premium money.
 The same rules apply for selling weight of these animals.
 These animals should be weighed at the time other animals are weighed.

-K. PREMIUM SALE--All market animals entered and shown will need to have signed weight slips on file in the Fair office to be eligible for the premium sale or to sell the animals at floor price.
-L. Weight slips for market animals and champion and reserve champion foods must be signed in the Fair Office by 8:00 PM on Saturday.
-If weight slips are not signed by 8:00 PM on Saturday, exhibitors forfeit the right to participate in the premium sale and/or market their animals at the floor price.
+N. PREMIUM SALE-All animals entered and shown will need to have signed weight slips on file in the Fair office to be eligible for the premium sale or to sell the animals at floor price.

+O. Weight slips for animals and champion and reserve champion foods must be signed in the Fair Office by 6:00 PM on Saturday.
+If weight slips are not signed by 6:00 PM on Saturday, exhibitors forfeit the right to participate in the premium sale and/or market their animals at the floor price.
 All weight slips must be signed by the exhibitor or their parent.
 No phone-ins accepted.

-M. Two dollars (\$2.00) will be charged for each item sold in the Premium Sale.
+P. Two dollars (\$2.00) will be charged for each item sold in the Live and Silent Premium Sale.
 Two dollars (\$2.00) will also be charged for each animal that sells at floor price.
-(This fee will be used to advertise the buyers and for upkeep of livestock facilities.)
+(This fee will be used to advertise to the buyers and for upkeep of livestock facilities.)